brianmcallister/sequential-promise/README.md

 The main concept to understand here is that you'll need to create an array of functions that create Promises, not an array of Promises (if you're using TypeScript, then the compiler will yell at you if you pass `Promise<unknown>[]`).

-The functions in this package iterate over the array of functions you pass, calls each one, and then waits for each returned promise settle before continuing on.
+The functions in this package iterate over the array of functions you pass, calls each one, and then waits for each returned promise to settle before continuing on.

 ```ts
 import sequential from '@brianmcallister/sequential-promise';